i-am-bee/bee-agent-framework/README.md

 > [!TIP]
 >
-> Would you like a fully set-up TypeScript project with Bee, Code Interpreter, and Observability?
+> 🚀 Would you like a fully set-up TypeScript project with Bee, Code Interpreter, and Observability?
 Check out our [Bee Framework Starter](https://github.com/i-am-bee/bee-agent-framework-starter).

+> [!TIP]
+>
+> 🚀 Would you like to work with Bee in your web browser?
+See [Bee Stack](https://github.com/i-am-bee/bee-stack)

 ### Installation